Duartemartins/personalwebsite/_posts/2025-02-17-moving-on-from-euacc.markdown

 categories: politics, policy, tech, europe
 tags: politics, policy, tech, europe
 lang: en
+image: assets/images/europe.avif
 ---

 ## Context

 In 2024, I was actively involved in eu/acc, an initiative aimed at accelerating European innovation and progress.
-At the time, discussion was largely in a Discord server led by entrepreneur and VC Andreas Klinger, and gained traction among policymakers, entrepreneurs, and technologists.
+At the time, discussion was largely in a Discord server led by entrepreneur and VC [Andreas Klinger](https://klinger.io/posts/eu-acc), and gained traction among policymakers, entrepreneurs, and technologists.
 The movement sought to push for structural changes in European governance, investment, and regulatory frameworks to foster a more competitive and forward-thinking environment.

 While the initiative attracted meaningful discussions and was referenced in outlets like *FT Alphaville* and *Marginal Revolution*, my views on its approach and effectiveness have evolved.
 I am no longer involved in eu/acc beyond occasional curiosity, and in this post, I’ll outline why.